TurtleWarePL/clest/README.md

 Test scenario is a usage pattern and it may have zero or more test cases.
 For instance scenario may be "add a bookmark" while test cases could be: add bookmark to a website, add bookmark to a file, add bookmark to invalid object (should signal error).

-Test scenario is considered to be a leaf node in the Test Suite tree.
+Software tends to grow and something being a small feature may become a module.
+For such situation test scenarios may be upgradeed to test suites (and in consequence their test cases become test scenarios).

 <!-- Test plans are meant for test managament (as in human assignments).
 We could do -->
 <!-- full regression testing before a new release or have a plan for testing specific -->